ashrafulislambd/fpscontroller/README.md

 <h2>First Person Controller for Godot Engine</h2>
 <p>This is a shortcut tool for setting up a first person player (specially for FPS games).
 Just install the asset in godot asset library
 and drag the FpsController.tscn file from project pane to scene window.
-This creates the first person player.
-You may need to delete camera's that you previously have made. <b style="color:red">Don't delete the camera of this scene</b>
+This creates the first person player.</p>

 <p>You can set an object being held by the player, such as a gun or flashlight or what ever, by creating a Spatial node as a child of the FpsController.
 Then set the FpsController's property <b>HeldObject</b> to the Node containing your item.
 Your item will now follow your camera's rotation as you look around.</p>